Kitware/iMSTK/Docs/source/PbdModel.rst

 - **PbdConstantDensityConstraint**: Constrains all points of a system to achieve constant density using SPH kernels (ie: repels particles in a spherical manner).
 - **PbdAreaConstraint**: Constrains 3 points of a triangle by the initial area of that triangle.

-To implement your own custom constraint one needs to subclass either PbdConstraint or PbdCollisionConstraint, construct or initialize it appropriately, then implement/override computeValueAndGradient which should fill out the constraint value c and constraint gradient dcdx.
+To implement your own custom constraint one needs to subclass either ``PbdConstraint`` or ``PbdCollisionConstraint``, construct or initialize it appropriately, then implement/override ``computeValueAndGradient`` which should fill out the constraint value C and constraint gradient dC/dx.
 This constraint would then need to be added to an existing system or solved in it's own computational block somewhere (depending on when it should be solved).

-Deformable Thin Tissue & Cloths
+Deformable Membranes
 --------------------------------

-For thin deformable tissues and cloths we use surface's made of triangles.
+For thin deformable membraneous tissues (cloth like) we use surfaces made of triangles.
 For this simulation one may use **PbdDistanceConstraint**, **PbdDihedralConstraint**, and/or **PbdAreaConstraint**.
 The most common setup is just distance and dihedral constraints though.
-The distance constraints keep the cloth together, whilst the dihedral constraint controls how "bendy" the cloth is.
+The distance constraints keep the cloth together, whilst the dihedral constraint controls how resistent to bending the membrane is.

 .. image:: media/PbdModel/tissue1.png
   :width: 400